 Don’t do too much.
 You may not have enough energy to do everything you want to do in a day.
 While you have energy, do the things you want to do and ask someone to help you with the others (such as, cleaning, grocery shopping, cooking meals).
 Know your limits and don’t be too hard on yourself.

 Sleep at night.
 Some people have trouble sleeping.
 Have good sleep habits.
-Go to bed at the same time each night, limit caffeine, be active during the day, use your bed only for sleeping and limit naps.
+Go to bed at the same time each night, limit naps and caffeine, be active during the day, limit screen time such as a smartphone, computer or tv use right before bed, and use your bed only for sleeping.

 Take medicines.
 Medicines may help ease fatigue.
 This may not be an option for all.
 Your provider will let you know if there is a medicine that may help you.

-National Comprehensive Cancer Network (2020).
-Patient and Caregiver Resources: Fatigue.
-Retrieved from https://www.nccn.org/patients/resources/life_with_cancer/managing_symptoms/fatigue.aspx
+National Comprehensive Cancer Network Guidelines (2023).
+Cancer-Related Fatigue Retrieved from

 National Cancer Institute (2018).
 Support for People with Cancer: Chemotherapy and You.